How to Get to Val Thorens

 Book Early & Travel Smoothly

-• Peak winter weeks sell out quickly, especially for private transfers.
+• Peak winter weeks fill quickly, especially for private transfers.

-• Early booking gives you the widest choice of vehicle types and schedules.
+• Early booking gives you the widest choice of transfer types and schedules.

 • Shared transfers are usually the most budget-friendly option for solo travellers and couples.